Asking for Permission ESL Games, Activities and Worksheets

 Exclusive

-This free asking permission board game can be used to help students practice or review how to ask, give and refuse permission.
-Players take it in turns to roll the dice and move their counter along the board.
-When a player lands on a square, they pick up a card and ask permission using the verb on the card and the phrase on the square.
-For example, if the player landed on the Do you think I could...? square and picked up the 'have' verb card, the student might say 'Do you think I could have another cup of coffee?'
+This free asking for permission board game helps students practice asking for, granting and refusing permission using a variety of phrases.
+In groups, players take turns rolling the dice and moving their counter along the board.
+When a player lands on a square, they pick up a card and ask for permission using the verb on the card and the phrase on the square.
+For example, if the player lands on the Do you think I could...? square and picks up the 'have' verb card, the student might say 'Do you think I could have another cup of coffee?'
 The other students in the group judge whether the question has been phrased correctly and is appropriate.
-If it is, the other students grant permission, e.g. 'Go right ahead'.
-If not, the other students refuse permission (e.g. I'm afraid that's not possible.) and the player goes back two squares.
+If it is, the students grant permission, e.g. 'Go right ahead.'
+If not, the students refuse permission (e.g. I'm afraid that's not possible.), and the player goes back two squares.
 The first player to reach the finish wins the game.

 Preview